dunlavy/geekwise-academy-angular-gw-reserve/readme.md

 6. refactoring to feature modules
 7. services
 8. template-driven forms
-9. reactive forms
+9. reactive forms (maybe, if there is time)
-10. Firebase-goodies
+10. Firebase RTDB and Authentication
-11. Animations (maybe)
+11. Animations (maybe, if there is time)

 By the last day of class, students will have learned all the fundamentals to building a web application quickly from scratch.